sourcegrade/jagr/README.md

     .build();
 ```

-Make sure your JUnit test classes are annotated as follows, or they wont run:
+Make sure your JUnit test classes are annotated as follows, or they won't run:

 ```java
 @TestForSubmission